tilemill-project/tilemill/_posts/docs/guides/0203-01-01-adding-mapbox-geodata.md

 8. Select the geodata file you would like to add to your project.
 Here we will navigate to `natural-earth-1.4.0` - `cultural/` - `10m-populated-places-simple.zip`.
 ![Select](/tilemill/assets/pages/geodata-5.png)
 9. Click **Done** to confirm your selection.
-10. Click the **Save & Style** button to add the layer to your project and insert a default Carto rule for the layer.
+10. Click the **Save & Style** button to add the layer to your project and insert a default CartoCSS rule for the layer.
 ![Save and Style](/tilemill/assets/pages/geodata-7.png)
 11. Preview the result in the map preview pane.
 ![Preview](/tilemill/assets/pages/geodata-8.png)